Frequently Asked Questions

 A variety of volunteer opportunities exist at YOTO.
 Any skill, interest, or amount of time is extremely valued.
 For more information, please see the Volunteers page.

-The biggest expenses for our program are the monthly stipends that students may earn based on good grades and school attendance.
-Having served nearly 2,200 youth throughout the 2019-2020 school year, we know that donations to support these monthly stipends are urgently needed to help youth experiencing homelessness stay in school!
+The biggest expenses for our program are the monthly stipends that students may earn based on school attendance.
+Having served nearly 1500 youth throughout the 2022-2023 school year, we know that donations to support these monthly stipends are urgently needed to help youth experiencing homelessness stay in school!

 Additionally, our on-site Mini Mall offers free basic needs items to all enrolled students.
 From new bottles of shampoo to macaroni & cheese, the Mini Mall is always in need of food and hygiene supplies for these hardworking young adults.
-With an average of 30 students visiting the Mini Mall every day, keeping the shelves stocked is a must!
+With nearly 170,000 items going out to youth last year alone, keeping the shelves stocked is a must!
 We are always in need of non-perishable food items, full-sized hygiene items, school supplies, and household goods.